 If an accident in Kenner caused your neck injury, you may be able to collect financial compensation for medical treatment, vehicle repair or replacement, physical pain and inconvenience, and more.
 A lawyer from our office can collect evidence to support your neck injury case and estimate the value of your lawsuit.

 Some of the expenses that may be covered include:

 - Repairs to or replacement of your vehicle

 - Medical bills for emergency room visits, hospitalizations, surgeries, rehabilitative therapies, X-rays, and prescription medications

-- Modifications to your home required by any disabilities caused by the neck injury
+- Modifications to your home that any disabilities caused by the neck injury require

 - Future medical care required by your disabilities